section-engineering-education/engineering-education/articles/group-operator/group.md

 In this article, we are going to learn about the $group operator with some examples.

-> Note: The code snippets in this article should be run in the Mongo shell.

 ### Prerequisites

 - MongoDB must be installed in your system.
 To install the MongoDB safely in your system visit the official documentation via this link https://docs.mongodb.com/manual/installation/

-- Must have some prior knowledge about MongoDB and its commands.
+- Must have some prior knowledge about MongoDB and its shell commands.

 ### Aggregation

 Aggregation is an operation that processes the data to give a computed result.
 Aggregation operations group values from multiple documents together and can perform a variety of operations on the grouped data to return a single result.
 It basically involves stages or pipelines through which data is processed to yield a combined result.